UPCX Becomes Platinum Sponsor Of Webx2024, Showcasing Innovative Payment Solutions In Tokyo

-(MENAFN- GlobeNewsWire - Nasdaq) Singapore , Aug.
-27, 2024 (GLOBE NEWSWIRE) -- As a leader in blockchain technology and an innovator in payment solutions, UPCX is proud to be the platinum sponsor of the upcoming WebX2024 conference in Tokyo.
+Singapore – As a leader in blockchain technology and an innovator in payment solutions, UPCX is proud to be the platinum sponsor of the upcoming WebX2024 conference in Tokyo.
 Hosted by Japan's largest Web3 media, CoinPost, this event will take place on August 28-29, 2024, at The Prince Park Tower Hotel in Tokyo.

 WebX2024 is Asia's largest global blockchain conference, bringing together professionals in cryptocurrencies, blockchain, and other Web3 technologies from around the world.
 The conference not only serves as a platform for industry leaders to exchange ideas, but also provides attendees with the opportunity to engage directly with companies, experts, entrepreneurs, investors, government officials, and media from Japan and internationally.